rkmadire/devops-notes/Questions/Agile Process.md

 - Sprint 3: Implement payment gateway integration.

 Each sprint delivers small, usable portions of the platform, allowing feedback and iterative improvement.

+---

+1. We Recieve Product Backlog creation tasks
+2. we do sprint planning for the tasks
+3. I am attaend regular meetings for 30 min to discuss regular work
+4. End of the sprint we demonstrate completed work to stackholders
+5. Any feedback will be taken from stackholders
+6. Based on feedback we repeate tasks for next sprints